BootBlock/FileSieve/README.md

 Code and scripts will be added to the [Code](https://github.com/BootBlock/FileSieve) section so that various aspects of FileSieve can be improved by the community as a whole.

-FileSieve can be downloaded from [here](https://filesieve.com/download).
+FileSieve can be downloaded from [here](https://filesieve.com/download), or directly from this repo (see above).

 ## Download
 While FileSieve hasn't actually been made open source yet, I've added the original binaries above; here's what they are.